 2. Working Together

 Another persistent theme in superhero movies and shows is the idea that the hero can get it all done by themselves.
 With movies like The Avengers, you finally see heroes leaning on one another, but usually, this is because some incredibly powerful force is threatening the planet.
-In Stargirl, you’ll see moments of humility, where some of the heroes must use their powers simply to help out another hero.
+In Stargirl, you’ll see moments of humility, where some heroes must use their powers simply to help out another hero.
 Not everyone gets to be the star of a fight scene.

 You’ll also see characters without any special abilities, like Pat’s son Mike, take their own stand against villains and actually make a difference.
 And anyone who tries fighting on their own will discover that independence is hugely overrated.
 Courtney discovers this during one scene when she abandons her team to attempt a mission on her own, only to run into trouble.